Written By Sharon Boyd, RDH | Reviewed by Lara T. Coseo, DDS

 Infants that develop oral thrush should have all of their pacifiers or bottle nipples sterilized or thrown away.
 Using a soft washcloth to wipe the child’s mouth and remove some of the bacteria by improving hygiene can help the infection go away.

 In severe cases, prescription medication such as pilocarpine or cevimeline may be used to manage xerostomia and get rid of dry mouth.

 Your Questions Answered About Oral Thrush

 Is oral thrush contagious?
 The fungus can be spread.
 You should change out your toothbrush.
 Infants with thrush should have pacifiers and bottle nipples sterilized or replaced.

-How long should it take for my oral thrush to go away?
-Most oral thrush infections should go away within two weeks.
+How long does oral thrush take to heal?
+Most oral thrush infections don't last too long and should go away within two weeks.